aws-amplify/docs/cli/multienv.md

 This section outlines how you can manage multiple environments of your Amplify project (backend + frontend) as well as using a project within a team or outside a team using the Amplify CLI & Git.
 This functionality is still work in progress and you would have to install a beta version of the CLI to check out all the features mentioned in this section.

 **Note**: The use of this newer version (@multienv) might cause existing projects initialized using a previous Amplify CLI version to no longer function when attempting to manage resources in the existing project, or have unexpected side effects.
-After updating the CLI, the CLI would propmpt you to automatically migrate your project, so that is it compatible with the new verion of the CLI.
+After updating the CLI, the CLI would prompt you to automatically migrate your project, so that is it compatible with the new verion of the CLI.
 [Read more](migrate.md)

 **We recommend backing up your Amplify project directory first before performing a migration.**